Topophi/topophi.github.io/_posts/2015-3-18-what-is-topophi.markdown

 ---
 layout:      post
 title:       "What is Topophi?"
 subtitle:    "Your resource for traveling into the outdoors."
+description: "Topophi: Your resource for traveling into the outdoors"
+tags:        [Topophi]
 date:        2015-03-18
 author:      "Joel Trost"
 header-img:  "img/what-is-topophi.jpg"
 ---

 <h2 class="section-heading">Getting Back to the Outdoors</h2>